yumaloop/old-jekyll-blog-site/about.md

 * Teaching Assistant
     * Robot Experiment, Fall semester 2020 (Oct.
 2020 - Jan.
 2021)
-      > Class on the real-time robot control using the physics simulator [CopperiaSim](https://www.coppeliarobotics.com/).
+      > A class on the real-time robot control using the physics simulator [CopperiaSim](https://www.coppeliarobotics.com/).
 * Part-time Job
     * Data Engineer Internship, [DATAWISE, inc.](https://www.datawise.co.jp/) (Apr.
 2020 - Present)
       > I've been working on analyzing the GPS data of mobile phone users.
+Specifically, I'm working on improving the algorithm that estimates the total population from location data of NTT docomo users, crawling and batch processing public data, and building backend apps on GCP.
     * R&D Internship, [ARAYA, inc.](https://www.araya.org) (Jul.
 2018 - Mar.
 2020)
       > I was engaged in the R&D project for the computational cost of the Deep Neural Nets.
 I've surveyed related papers and conducted some PoC implementations and experiments on it.
     * Web Engineer Internship, [PASTURE, INC.](https://corp.pasture.biz/) (Jul.
 2017 - Mar.
 2018)